-- (a) Depreciation is that amount which represents a portion of the depreciable asset's cost or other basis which is allocable to a period or operation.
-The amount of depreciation is determined by using the straight line method. - (b) The principles of reimbursement for facility costs provide that payment for services should include depreciation on all depreciable type assets that are used to provide covered services to beneficiaries.
+(a) Depreciation is that amount which represents a portion of the depreciable asset's cost or other basis which is allocable to a period or operation.
+Depreciation must be determined by using the straight line method.

+(b) The principles of reimbursement for facility costs provide that payment for services should include depreciation on all depreciable type assets that are used to provide covered services to beneficiaries.
 This includes assets that may have been fully (or partially) depreciated on the books for the facility but are in use at the time the facility enters the program.
 The useful lives of such assets are considered not to have ended and depreciation calculated on a revised extended useful life is allowable.
-Likewise, a depreciation allowance
+Likewise, a depreciation allowance is permitted on assets that are used in a normal standby or emergency capacity.
+An appropriate allowance for depreciation on buildings and equipment is an allowable cost.
+The depreciationmust be: (1) identifiable and recorded in the facility's accounting records; (b) based on the historical cost of the asset or fair market value at the time of donation or inheritance, in the case of donated or inherited assets; and (c) prorated over the estimated useful life of the asset using the straight line method of depreciation.